Rakvere: History

-During the period of independence from 1918 to 1940, Estonia completed its first railway, and Rakvere was at the heart of the crucial Tallinn-Rakvere-Narva-St. Petersburg trade route.
+Between 1918 until 1940, Estonia completed its first railway, and Rakvere was at the heart of the crucial Tallinn-Rakvere-Narva-St. Petersburg trade route.
 Telephone lines had been installed in 1898, and nearly the entire city had electric lights in 1918.
 Many prominent buildings were built, too, in Rakvere, during this period, including the market building, the old bank building (today, SEB Pank), and Rakvere Secondary School (since 2022, Rakvere Freedom School).
 Local newspapers emerged, including the county paper Virumaa Teataja in 1925.
 The idea of a professional theatre in Rakvere started to take shape as well.
 In 1930, during the administration of Mayor Heinrich Aviksoo, the town stadium opened.
 Later, Anton Soans developed a new master plan from which emerged a private German-language school and a public Estonian-language high school.

 With Estonia in World War II, the Soviet Red Army invaded and occupied the country in June 1940.
 On 14 June 1941, hundreds of Rakvere's residents were deported to Russia.
-From 7 August 1941 to 19 September 1944, the town was occupied by Germany.
+From 7 August 1941 to 19 September 1944, the city was occupied by Germany.
 In the autumn of 1941, the Dulag 102 prisoner-of-war camp was relocated from Šiauliai to Rakvere, and was later moved to Volosovo.
-On 19 September 1944, the Soviets bombed the town, killing at least 20 civilians, including two children.
-The next day the town was re-occupied by the Soviets.
+On 19 September 1944, the Soviets bombed the city, killing at least 20 civilians, including two children.
+The next day the city was reoccupied by the Soviets.

-On 20 August 1991, Estonia again declared its independence.
+Rakvere reverted to its status as a self-governing municipality on 24 January 1991.
+The Estonian Restoration of Independence was on 20 August 1991.

 On 15 July 2000, a high-end F2/T5 tornado hit Rakvere, killing one person and injuring one other.
 The tornado damaged 110 homes and destroyed 120 garage buildings.
 One car was seen airborne.

 Transport

-The T5 highway to Pärnu starts near Rakvere, and the T1 Tallinn-Narva highway, part of European route E20, is just to the north of the town.
+The T5 highway to Pärnu starts near Rakvere, and the T1 Tallinn-Narva highway, part of European route E20, is just to the north of the city.
 Narva is 114 km to the east of Rakvere.
 The Tallinn-Narva railway passes through the city, and passenger trains between Tallinn and Narva, operated by Elron (rail transit), stop at Rakvere several times a day.
 Daily busses connect Rakvere to Tallinn and Narva, too, as well as to many small towns throughout Lääne-Viru County, including Tapa and Kunda.

 Geography

 Rakvere has a total area of 10.75 square kilometres.
-There are 19 districts, or neighborhoods, in Rakvere: Kondivalu, Kukeküla, Kurikaküla, Lennuvälja, Lepiku, Lilleküla, Linnuriik, Moonaküla, Mõisavälja, Paemurru, Palermo, Roodevälja, Seminari, Südalinn, Taaravainu, Tammiku, Vallimäe, Vanalinn, and Õpetaja Heinamaa.
 Although about 15% of Rakvere is covered by forests and parks, it is Estonia's third most densely populated urban area.

+Administrative divisions

+There are 19 districts, or neighborhoods, in Rakvere: